 To find out whether -- and when -- a booster is recommended for you, use the CDC's tool to assess booster eligibility.

 Yes, people can now select which vaccines they prefer for their booster shots.
 Learn more.

 First, try contacting the provider that provided your first shots.
 If you are having difficulty finding a provider for a booster, visit the CDC’s website for guidance on scheduling your next shot.

 No. Read about the ingredients contained in each of the available vaccines.

 COVID-19 vaccines do not make people who receive them magnetic.
 The vaccines do not contain ingredients that can cause an electromagnetic field to develop at the site of injection.
 Additionally, COVID-19 vaccines do not contain metals.

 COVID-19 vaccines will not change your DNA.
 They provide instructions to cells to make a protein that is found in the COVID-19 virus.
 They never integrate into human DNA.

 Yes, experts recommend that you still receive a COVID-19 vaccine following recovery from the virus.
-While you do get a temporary type of protection called “natural immunity” from having COVID-19, how much protection you have varies depending on whether the infection was mild or severe, the amount of time since you had the infection, and your age.
+While you do get a temporary type of protection called “natural immunity” from having COVID-19, how much protection you have varies.